Laws of the Game (association football): Jurisdiction and change management

 The laws are administered by the International Football Association Board (IFAB).
 They meet at least once a year to debate and decide any changes to the text as it exists at that time.
 The meeting in winter generally leads to an update to the laws on 1 July of each year that take effect immediately.
-The laws govern all international matches and national matches of member organisations.
 A minimum of six of the eight-seat IFAB board needs to vote to accept a rule change.
 Four seats are held by FIFA to represent their 200+ member Nations, with the other four going to each of the British associations (the FA representing England, the SFA representing Scotland, FAW representing Wales and the IFA representing Northern Ireland), meaning that no change can be made without FIFA's approval, but FIFA cannot change the Laws without the approval of at least two of the British governing bodies.

 History

 Pre-1863

 In the nineteenth century, the word "football" could signify a wide variety of games in which players attempted to move a ball into an opponent's goal.
 The first published rules of "football" were those of Rugby School (1845), which permitted extensive handling, quickly followed by the Eton field game (1847), which was much more restrictive of handling the ball.
 Between the 1830s and 1850s, a number of sets of rules were created for use at Cambridge University – but they were generally not published at the time, and many have subsequently been lost.
-The first detailed sets of rules published by football clubs (rather than a school or university) were those of Sheffield FC (written 1858, published 1859) which codified a game played for 20 years until being discontinued in favour of the Football Association code, and those of Melbourne FC (1859) which are the origins of Australian rules football.
+The first detailed sets of rules published by football clubs (rather than a school or university) were those of Sheffield F.C. (written 1858, published 1859) which codified a game played for 20 years until being discontinued in favour of the Football Association code, and those of Melbourne FC (1859) which are the origins of Australian rules football.
 By the time the Football Association met in late 1863, many different sets of rules had been published, varying widely on such questions as the extent to which the ball could be handled, the treatment of offside, the amount of physical contact allowed with opponents, and the height at which a goal could be scored.